podium-lib/podium-lib.github.io/docs/api/assets.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-When a layout fetches one or more podlets its common that one would like to include the assets to these podlets in the full HTML document the layout is composing.
+When a layout fetches one or more podlets it's common that one would like to include the assets to these podlets in the full HTML document the layout is composing.